 Selecting A Headboard

 Your headboard is an excellent place to create a style statement in your bedroom.
-One of the decisions you'll have to make when choosing a bed frame is whether you want a freestanding or attached headboard.
+If you're choosing a headboard, one of the decisions you'll have to make when choosing a bed frame is whether you want a freestanding or attached headboard.
 Purchasing a bed with an attached headboard is frequently the less expensive option, and you can be certain that the entire piece will match.
-Those who enjoy divan beds may choose a freestanding headboard; just make sure to examine the bed's fittings before making a purchase.
+Those who enjoy a divan bed may choose a freestanding headboard; just make sure to examine the bed's fittings before making a purchase.

 Before settling on a certain style, consider how much space you have to work with.
 The height of a headboard can have a significant impact on the look and feel of your room.
 Tall headboards offer elegance and balance to high-ceilinged rooms, whereas low headboards are ideal for opening up smaller areas.

 You should also consider how the headboard will be used.
-For example, if you spend a lot of time in bed watching TV or reading, you might prefer an upholstered headboard.
+For example, if you spend a lot of time in bed watching TV or reading, you might prefer an upholstered headboard paired with an upholstered bed frame.
 These are often padded with foam and are significantly more comfortable for sitting upright.

 Choosing Your Bed Frame Material